hashkat/hashkat/docs/tutorial12.md

 ## Ideology

 As previously discussed, an agent's idelogy is the particular dogma that they follow.
 Ideologies can be added, removed, or renamed in the *ideologies* section of **INFILE.yaml**.
 The proportion of agents that have each particular ideology in a certain region can be modified in the *ideology_weights* of a particular region in the *regions* section of the input file.
 Agents can also follow other agents based on ideology in the hashtag follow model, where setting the hashtag follow option *care_about_idelogy* in the agent type section to true results in agents only following other agents that share the same ideology as them.
-It is important to note

 ## Language

+As you would expect, an agent's language is the particular language that they speak.
+The language of an agent is determined in the *regions* section of **INFILE.yaml** under *language_weights*, where they can be added, removed, or renamed, as well as the proportion of a particular language that agents in that region speak can be weighted against other languages in that region.
+Agents will never be able to connect with other agents that speak a different language from them, since they are unable to understand one another.

 ## Region

+'Region' outlines the particular geographical area that an agent lives in. *regions* can be named, added, or removed in the *regions* section of **INFILE.yaml**.
+They're *add_weight* determines the proportion of agents in a network simulation being from that region as opposed to others.
+They're *preference_class_weights*, *ideology_weights*, and *language_weights*, also weighs the proportion of agents that will have a particular preference class, ideology, or language respectively in the network as opposed to others within the region.

 ## Tweet Transmission

+An agent's tweet transmission is the probability that an agent will retweet a tweet of a particular type.
+This is defined in the *preference_classes* section of **INFILE.yaml**, and is therefore weighted in the *preference_class_weights* factor of a region in the *regions* section.
+The probability that an agent will retweet a tweet of the possible tweet types (plain/musical, different ideology, same ideology, humourous) is determined by its agent type.

 ## Follow Reaction Probability

+An agent's *follow_reaction_probability

 ## Add Weight